 |Posterior cruciate ligament substituting (constrained)||Replaces ligament with plastic component.
 Recommended for patients with severely damaged knees or weak ligaments.
 Also used in revision surgery.|

 Knee Implants and the FDA’s 510(k) Program

-Before a device can be implanted – and before it can even reach a doctor – it must be approved by the U.S. Food and Drug Administration (FDA).
+Before a device can be implanted – and before it can even reach a doctor – it must be cleared by the U.S. Food and Drug Administration (FDA).
 One of the ways the FDA signs off on these implants – and also on other devices – is through its 510(k) program.
-Gaining FDA approval for a new medical device can take years because of testing that’s required.
-But, the FDA’s 510(k) program enables manufacturers to speed up the approval process, if a device is similar to another one that has already received approval.
+Gaining FDA clearance for a new medical device can take years because of testing that’s required.
+But, the FDA’s 510(k) program enables manufacturers to speed up the clearance process, if a device is similar to another one that has already received approval.

-Device manufacturers are incentivized to send new products through the program because the approval process is much less rigorous – less testing and fewer clinical trials – than the FDA’s normal approval channels.
-A majority of knee replacement components are approved under the 510(k) program.
+Device manufacturers are incentivized to send new products through the program because the clearance process is much less rigorous than a traditional approval process – less testing and fewer clinical trials.
+A majority of knee replacement components are cleared under the 510(k) program.

 Knee Replacement Surgery